 Commentary on Continuation III, Introduction (Edited)

-This third book, really never more than a proposed book, by Louis Dudek, and continuing his Continuation project, was meant to be his final Continuation statement; the incomplete and unassembled nature of this text coincides with the incomplete nature of the whole project.
+This third book, the parts were written but never collected to make a book out of them, let's call it "a proposed book", by Louis Dudek, and continuing his Continuation project, was meant to be his final Continuation statement; the incomplete and unassembled nature of this text coincides with the incomplete nature of the whole project.
 There isn’t a completed book titled Continuation III; there are bits and pieces, an assemblage of fragments that are significant.
 Continuation III is the deconstruction of Continuation I and II.
 It is the intervention of life over art, the separation of artifice and authenticity.
 The triumph of truth over poetry’s facsimile of authenticity.
 It is where poetry ends and the last words and absolution begin.

 Final lines in Continuation III: